DokimiCU/Exile/README.md

 Tech:

--oil lamp doesn't remove oil from inv
--doors ought to toggle temp_pass group on open and close -torches should save how much burnt when returned to inventory, and should burn when held (i.e. no infinite burn exploit) -grafitti would benefit from something stopping it on silly things (e.g. beds, crafting spots) -ropes don't go through air temp
+-doors ought to toggle temp_pass group on open and close -torches/oil lamp should burn when held (i.e. no infinite burn exploit) -grafitti would benefit from something stopping it on silly things (e.g. beds, crafting spots) -ropes don't go through air temp
 -air temp needs to spread better in open spaces.